'It's more than a simple blow' - Zidane worried over Hazard's ankle injury after PSG clash | Goal.com

 "It has been a great match for the team.
 We keep growing.
 You have to be happy with the game," he said.

-"Then with the result, you cannot be happy but nothing happens.
-You have to be happy with what we did for 80 or 85 minutes."
+"Then with the result, you cannot be happy.
+But you have to be happy with what we did for 80 or 85 minutes."

 Madrid are now unbeaten in seven matches across all competitions, including five wins, and look well placed to fight for major silverware once again.